TheCyberian/thecyberian.github.io/_posts/cryptology/2019-10-14-hacking-caesar-cipher-python.md

 Key #94: $vw@.w@.:}.@sq?s^.:s@@ous
 {% endhighlight %}

+In the next article on Cryptology, we'll learn about Affine Cipher, which is in some aspect, an extended version of the Caesar Cipher.

-Source Code of the function :
+#### Source Code of the function :
 {% highlight python %}

 def hack_caesar_cipher(encrypted_message):